Q: How do I fix the 7-zip headers error I encountered?

 Part 1: Why do I See “Header Corrupt” Messages When I Run Self-Extractors?

 When running self-extractors, you may run into a “header corrupt” error message on your screen, for instance, the WinZip “header corrupt” message shows like this:

 Below are major reasons why you may see the “header corrupt” error message when trying to extract Zip files:

-The “header corrupt” messages that show up when running self-extractors could be because your system has been infected by various virus programs.
+- The “header corrupt” messages that show up when running self-extractors could be because your system has been infected by various virus programs.
 Here, particular emphasis is placed on the CIH virus as a cause of this error.
-CIH virus is a highly destructive Microsoft Windows virus which renders your system vulnerable and overwrites important information on your infected system.
+CIH virus is a highly destructive Microsoft Windows virus that renders your system vulnerable and overwrites important information on your infected system.
 It may go as far as destroying your system BIOS.
-The CIH virus has been found to be the most common cause of this error in a great number of executables files, such as self-extracting Zip files.
+The CIH virus is the most common cause of this error in a great number of executables files, such as self-extracting Zip files.

-In addition, self-extractors can become corrupted when an error is introduced to the file during the process of downloads, for instance noise from phone lines.
+- Besides, self-extractors can become corrupted when an error is introduced to the file during the process of downloads, for instance, noise from phone lines.
 It could also be because of an interruption from the internet when you are downloading the program.

 Part 2: How to Fix 7-zip Header Error

 Method 1: Use Another Free Compression Software

 The problem of opening your zip files with 7-zip can be resolved if you attempt using another free compression software in place of 7-zip.
 There are many other compression software available online for free; 7-zip is not the only open-source tool out there.
 Some of the best alternatives to 7-zip are briefly introduced below:

 - WinZip: This is one of the most popular compression software used for both compression and extraction of files, as well as for the sharing and protection of your files with efficiency.
 Its encryption is of a banking-grade and it supports the zipping and sending of large files using its ZipSend feature.